silogen/kaiwo/docs/docs/aim/config.md

 - Lowercases and RFC 3986–encodes every path segment.
 - Trims duplicate slashes and the trailing slash, enforcing a 200-character maximum.

-A rendered path longer than 200 characters, an invalid JSONPath, or missing data degrades the `AIMService` with reason `RouteTemplateInvalid` and skips HTTPRoute creation.
+A rendered path longer than 200 characters, an invalid JSONPath, or missing data degrades the `AIMService` with reason `PathTemplateInvalid` and skips HTTPRoute creation.

-Services may override the runtime config by setting `spec.routing.routeTemplate`; if omitted, the runtime config (or the built-in namespace/UID default) is used.
+Services may override the runtime config by setting `spec.routing.pathTemplate`; if omitted, the runtime config (or the built-in namespace/UID default) is used.
 The service-level behaviour is described in [AIMService routing](./service.md#routing-templates).